tangle-network/dapp/libs/webb-ui-components/README.md

 ## Usage

-The Webb component library can be used for external dApp developers for their own development purposes.
-Instructions are provided below to provide guidance on how to make use of the library for applications outside this monorepo.
+This component library can be used by external dApp developers for their own projects, and by developers who want to contribute to the library or dApps within this monorepo.
+Instructions for both usages outlined below.

-In addition, instructions for developers who are interested in contributing to the component library or dApps included in this monorepo.

 ### External Usage